xriss/timecake/raspi/readme.md

 	telnet 10.42.0.xxx 4444

-and connect to a running OpenOCD server, the pi should continuously try and connect using the script
+and connect to a running OpenOCD server, the pi should continuously try and connect using this script

 	/home/pi/openocd.boot.sh

+Logs can be found in /home/pi/swd.log which will be full of errors until you connect the GPIO pins.

-for more advanced settings rename this file so it does not run at boot ( all the .boot.sh files in the pi home directory will auto run. ) and adjust to your preferences after a reboot.
+For more advanced settings rename this script so it does not run at boot and continuously try to connect. ( all the .boot.sh files in the pi home directory will auto run. ) then just ssh in yourself to run things manually.

-	ssh pi@10.42.0.xxx

-	# then login ( pi / raspberry ) and away you go

 ---